 - Place the cold heavy cream with the cold mascarpone cheese in a large mixing bowl.

 - Mix with an electric mixer at medium speed for about 3 minutes until you have a firm mascarpone frosting.

 - In the bowl of a stand mixer fitted with the whisk attachment, place the cold pastry cream and whisk on medium-high speed for 1-2 minutes to soften the mixture.

 - Add the whipped mascarpone frosting to the pastry cream and gently fold in with a spatula until you have a smooth, creamy diplomat cream.

 - Set aside in the refrigerator until ready to assemble.

-- Place a cake ring or a springform pan on a cake board or large serving plate and add cake collar tape for easy unmolding.
+- Place a cake ring or a springform pan on a cake board or large serving plate and add an acetate strip for easy unmolding.